 - We have the largest residence system in Ontario.

-- An outstanding library system with access to more than 7.5 million items.
+- We have an outstanding library system with access to more than 7.5 million items.

-- More than 100 study-abroad opportunities in 33 countries in Europe, Africa, Asia, Latin America, Oceania and the United States.
+- We offer more than 100 study-abroad opportunities in 33 countries in Europe, Africa, Asia, Latin America, Oceania and the United States.

-- Over 1,000 experiential learning opportunities, including co-op programs, paid and volunteer positions, hands-on course options and more.
+- We offer over 1,000 experiential learning opportunities, including co-op programs, paid and volunteer positions, hands-on course options and more.

 - $26 million in undergraduate student assistance awarded in the 2020-2021 academic year.

 - Top awards:

-- President’s Scholarships, Chancellors’ Scholarships and the Lincoln Alexander Scholarships: 12 scholarships valued at $42,000 each.
+- President’s Scholarships and Lincoln Alexander Chancellors’ Scholarships: 11 scholarships valued at $42,000 each.

 - Board of Governors’ Scholarships: 25 awards of $20,000 each.

-If you are entering in the fall and enrolling in semester 1 at the Guelph campus, you are guaranteed a room in residence if you submit the residence application and deposit by the the June 1, 2022, deadline.
+If you are entering in the fall and enrolling in semester 1 at the Guelph campus, we guarantee you a room in residence if you submit the residence application and deposit by the the June 1, 2022, deadline.
 More than 5,000 residence spaces are available with a variety of residence styles to suit every taste.
 Due to the ongoing COVID-19 pandemic, this number has decreased slightly for the 2021-2022 academic year.